ryandens/go-template/README.md

 which scans the Go AST of the project in the Travis CI pipeline.
 This scan occurs in the `test` section of the [Makefile](Makefile) and runs with every `make` command in the root directory of this project.

+## Project post-mortem
+I fell short on the requirements a bit.
+I used basic authentication, which is perfectly secure, but I did not create the forms necessary for it to be usable in a browser.
+To use the app, one must always provide the authorization header.
+Sample `curl` commands are in the [Makefile](Makefile)

+I definitely bit off more than I could chew a bit, and got hung up a bit on some implementation details.
+In retrospect, perhaps I should have not used TLS and left that out of scope of the project.
+Regardless, I did enjoy toying with it

+I did not have the time to read super thoroughly on Go best practices.
+The biggest security pitfall in this project is me, because I am not super familiar with Go's APIs.
+In addition, this project is not up to my style or testing standards.
+I was able to skim the "Effective Go" blog, which reminded me of my favorite book "Effective Java".
+I found it hard to keep the design principles I've learned in technical books in mind while trying to finish this small project in a reasonable amount of time and learning to do things "the go way".
+I also wasn't familiar with the go approach for integration testing, so I rely on using curl.

+All in all, I had loads of fun doing this project.
+This is something to iterate on as I become more familiar with Go, and I'm sure I'll have lots of opinions on how wrong I was to do X, Y, and Z in not too long.